Search This Blog

 28 March - Narayangarh – Sauraha - 35km

-A short ride led to Royal Chitwan National park.
-Even though the route followed the main highway, road signs were non-existent, to such an extent, I rode past the turnoff twice.
-I found loads of accommodation in Sauraha, the village outside the park.
-Nearly all featured cottages were set in lush gardens.
-Due to the political unrest, tourist numbers haven’t returned in full to this part of Nepal.
-One could thus pick and choose from an ample variety.
+Sauraha, the village outside the park, had loads of accommodation.
+Nearly all cottages are set in lush gardens.
+Due to the political unrest, tourist numbers haven’t returned in full to this part of Nepal and one could pick and choose from an ample variety.
 Substantial discounts were offered at nearly all places and I found a convenient cottage opposite the park entrance.

 Elephants were a common sight close to the park.
-One could see “pahits” (a person who works with the same elephant throughout their working life) walking their elephants between the park and the river to give them their daily bath.
+One could see pahits (a person who works with the same elephant throughout their working life) walking their elephants between the park and the river to give them their daily bath.

 29 March - Sauraha